-The Schedule of Equipment Tab (Figure 11) is used to select the individual chillers and boilers used in the plant:
+The Schedule of Equipment Tab (Figure 11) is used to select the chillers, boilers and the DHRC machine used in the plant:

-- The Equipment Table (see 1 in figure) contains one row for each chiller or boiler in the plant.
-In the example in Figure 11 there are two chillers, color coded as blue, and designated as CH-1 and CH-2.
-There is one DHRC machine color coded green.
+- The Equipment Table (see 1 in figure) contains one row for each chiller or boiler in the plant, and one additional row for the DHRC.
+In the example in Figure 11 there are two chillers, color coded as blue and designated as CH-1 and CH-2.
 There are also two boilers, color coded as red, and designated as BLR-1 and BLR-2.
-If you've previously defined the chiller, DHRC machine and boiler equipment (as in Step 3 above), these items will appear on the drop-down list and can be selected.
+There is one DHRC machine, color coded green and designated as "DHRC".
+If you've previously defined the chiller, DHRC, and boiler equipment (in Step 3 above), these items will appear on the drop-down list and can be selected.
 If the equipment has not yet been defined, you can select the "create new chiller", "create new heat pump", or "create new boiler" option in the list to create and link the equipment. - The remaining items on this tab (2) are display only and provide reference information about equipment flow rates and capacities (if available).